Cholesterol, what does it mean

 What does help to lower cholesterol?

 A diet that is not processed and does not contain high amounts of sugar and carbohydrates (carbohydrates are really sugar molecules hooked together).
-A diet with sufficient fiber, vegetables and fruit.
+A diet with sufficient fiber, vegetables, and fruit.

-The amount of dietary cholesterol you consume has little effect on your total blood levels because the body regulates how much gets absorbed from food sources through processes such as bile acids secretion and reabsorption in the intestines.
+The amount of dietary cholesterol you consume has little effect on your total blood levels because the body regulates how much gets absorbed from food sources through processes such as bile acid secretion and reabsorption in the intestines.
 Essentially, if you consume more dietary cholesterol than your body requires, it will simply expel the excess instead of taking in all that is available.

 This includes: